noelex/rclnet/README.md

     // On event loop.
 }
 ```

-Without enabling `useSynchronizationContext` when creating the `RclContext` (which is the default),
-asynchronous continuations are not enforced to resume on the event loop.
-However, you can use
-`RclContext.Yield()`, `Task.Yield()` and `ConfigureAwait(false)` to perform fine-grained control
+As shown in the above example, besides of `SynchronizationContext`, you can also use `RclContext.Yield()` and `ConfigureAwait(false)` perform fine-grained control
-where the code should be executed.
+over the asynchronous exection flow.

 ### Additional Notes about `IRclWaitObject.WaitOneAsync`
 Timers and guard conditions created by `RclContext` implements `IRclWaitObject` interface,